-arghC Consulting
+arghC

-This page describes my computer graphics
+The rest of this page describes my grad school computer graphics activities.

 Disclaimer